Quickly create your Arkansas Health Care Directive and Living Will

 A last will and testament (a “will”) is a key estate planning document that allows you to provide for the distribution of your assets as you see fit.
 By making a testamentary will, you can make choices about who will receive your assets after your death, and you can name guardians for minor children.

-A health care directive and living will, on the other hand, is a binding health care document.
+A living will, or Appointment of Health Care Agent, on the other hand, is a binding health care document.
 You use it to specify your choices on what treatments you would like to receive or withhold in the event that you had a terminal condition.
 You cannot use a living will to describe your wishes for the distribution of your assets.
 Both a living will and a will are important documents in a comprehensive estate plan.
 It is a good idea to have both.

-There are a few legal requirements that Arkansas health care directives and living wills must meet to be valid.
+There are a few legal requirements that Arkansas living wills must meet to be valid.
 These requirements are spelled out in Title 20 of the Arkansas code:

 - You must be age 18 or older